 Danny Donchev - Founder at Fortunelords.com

-Where to invest your SEO efforts in 2017?
+Where to invest your SEO efforts?

 The other main reason - it is effective.
 This is the easiest way to get backlinks, traffic, and exposure naturally without any risk to be penalized by Google.